 CHILDLINE 1098 is a phone number that spells hope for millions of children across India.
 It is a 24-hour a day, 365 days a year, free, emergency phone service for children in need of aid and assistance.
 We not only respond to the emergency needs of children but also link them to relevant services for their long-term care and rehabilitation.
 We have, till date, connected to three million children across the nation offering them care and protection.

-CHILDLINE India Foundation (CIF) is the nodal agency of the Union Ministry of Women and Child Development acting as the parent organisation for setting up, managing and monitoring the CHILDLINE 1098 service all over the country.
+CHILDLINE India Foundation (CIF) is the nodal agency of the Union Ministry of Women and Child Development for setting up, managing and monitoring the CHILDLINE 1098 service all over the country.
 CIF is the sole agency/body responsible for establishing the CHILDLINE service across the country, monitoring of service delivery and finance, training, research and documentation, creating awareness, advocacy as well as resource generation for the service.

 CHILDLINE first started as a field action project of the Department of Family and Child Welfare, Tata Institute of Social Sciences (TISS) Mumbai, in June 1996.
 It was founded by Ms. Jeroo Billimoria, then a professor at TISS.